William Whetstone: In the Atlantic and Caribbean

 Whetstone's next command was to HMS Dreadnought on 6 July 1696.
 He sailed her to Newfoundland, spending the next three years on the station, being finally discharged on 13 July 1699.
 The command of HMS Yarmouth followed, lasting from 19 May 1700 to 4 June 1701, when Whetstone was promoted to commodore and was moved to the York at the head of the squadron dispatched to Jamaica.
 He attempted to set sail, but was twice forced to return to Plymouth for repairs.
 He then made better progress, but soon had to put into Cork.
 She was then surveyed and pronounced unfit for the journey to the West Indies.
 Whetstone instead took command of HMS Canterbury on 4 February 1702 and was finally able to cross the Atlantic.
 He arrived in the West Indies in May, joining the fleet at Port Royal under the command of Vice-Admiral John Benbow.
 Benbow gave him the local rank of rear-admiral.

 By now the War of the Spanish Succession had broken out, and news of its declaration reached Benbow on 7 July.
 He detached Whetstone and six ships to search off Port St Louis in Hispaniola for a French squadron under Admiral Jean du Casse, which it was believed would call at the port on his voyage to Cartagena, from where he might raid English and Dutch shipping.
 After Whetstone had left, Benbow took his squadron and sailed for Cartagena, anticipating that either he or Whetstone would find Du Casse and bring him to battle.
 On 5 August 1702, Whetstone led two warships in an attempt to capture Arecibo, Puerto Rico.
 Two rowboats with marines and sailors landed on Arecibo's beach, but were repulsed by 30 militiamen led by Antonio de los Reyes Correa.
-The English landing force suffered twenty-two casualties on the beach and eight on Whetstone's warships from Spanish cannon fire, with the captain of the landing force being among them.
-After this defeat, Whetstone reached Hispaniola, where he found Du Casse had already departed.
+The landing force suffered 22 casualties on the beach while eight men on Whetstone's warships were killed or wounded by Spanish cannon fire.
+Whetstone proceeded to withdraw and sailed for Hispaniola, where he found Du Casse had already departed.
 After the action of August 1702, a wounded Benbow returned to Port Royal, meeting up with Whetstone who had returned from cruising off Hispaniola.

 Benbow then ordered the trial by court martial of several of his captains for cowardice and disobedience they had shown during the action.
 Whetstone was president of the courts martial, Benbow being too ill to take the role himself.
 Benbow died on 4 November 1702, and Whetstone took over the command of the Jamaica Station.
 He held it until June 1703, when he was superseded by Vice-Admiral John Graydon.
 Whetstone went on to engage and destroy a number of privateers off San Domingo but an attempt on the French colony at Placentia had to be abandoned because of the weather, the island's defences, and sickness in the fleet.
 Whetstone and Graydon then departed Jamaica, with Whetstone returning to England in October 1703.